informalsystems/tendermint-rs/docs/architecture/adr-003-light-client-core-verification.md

 ```

 This trait is needed for the validator lookup method in the ValidatorSet, but as
-per the note above, if that method can be eliminated, so can this trait.
+per the note above, if that method can be eliminated, so can this trait (!).

 ### State

-According the spec, the light client is expected to have a store that it can
+According to the spec, the light client is expected to have a store that it can
 persist trusted headers and validators to.
 This is necessary to fetch the last trusted
 validators to be used in verifying a new header, but it's also needed in case
 any conflicting commits are discovered and they need to be published to the